gsreynolds/azuredevops_chef_pipeline_templates/README.md

 default['production']['test']['message'] = 'test message for production'
 ```

-The Policyfile CI/CD pipeline also works with Policyfiles that use `include_policy` e.g.
+The Policyfile CI/CD pipeline also works with Policyfiles that use `include_policy` from another repo (by automatically commiting the Policyfile Lock JSON so it's available for other policies to include) e.g.

 ```ruby
 # This is the file server policy for all Chef managed file servers.